buildlucid/lucid-cms/packages/plugin-pages/README.md

 ## Configuration

-This plugin offers several configuration options to control its behaviour.
+This plugin offers several configuration options to control its behavior.
 Aside from the `collectionKey`, all of these options are optional and have default values.

 | Property | Type | Default | Description |
 |----------|------|---------|-------------|